 Computing a price index for exports is not as straightforward.
 A natural question is whether the index should be constructed based on domestic or foreign consumption patterns.
 For example, when measuring the elasticity of substitution of goods exported, should one consider preferences of the importers or those of the exporters?
 I've chose to use preferences from the exporting country since this is compatible with the interpretation provided before for the ratio of price indexes: if the target is the rate at which a domestic consumer exchanges utility of forgone consumption (exports) for new goods (imports), it makes sense to compute the price index of exports considering the preferences of domestic consumers.
+With this definition I proceed to compute a price index for exports (exp) closely following (29).

 Figure 6 shows the change in the price indexes of exports relative to imports computed as described before, plotted against change in terms of trade for each country.
 The figure shows that points are not aligned with a slope of 1 as would be expected from the model with non-homothetic preferences.
 The fact that the slope of the fitted line (dashed) is lower than 1 suggests that the countries for which terms of trade felt the most experience, on average, a less-than-proportional decline in the price index of their exports relative to their imports.
 Deviations from the unity-slope relationship are negatively correlated (-0.35) with countries' variety diversification rate for the period.
-This is in line with the predictions of my model and suggests that uneven growth in the extensive margin plays a role in determining the movement of these variables.
+A similar conclusion is derived from our less restrictive exercise presented in Section A.11.
+This result is in line with the predictions of my model and suggests that uneven growth in the extensive margin plays a role in determining the movement of these variables.